filipecalasans/budgetfy/README.txt

 It allows users to add/edit and categorize their expenses, also users can create custom categories and assign to each expense.

+We intend in the future to implement expenses report, and budget control tools to help users to save money.

 ## How to Run

 You can run the project executing the following command in the terminal: